model-checking/cbmc-training/docs/src/cbmc/overview/proof.md

 that the issues like memory safety that you are asking CBMC to check for will not occur in your program with the inputs you are asking CBMC to check.

+We note, however, that using CBMC may require bounding the size of the inputs you are asking CBMC to check.
+It may be necessary, for example, to assume that packets coming off the network are of size at most 1024 bytes in order to fit the problem into CBMC.
+We refer to assumptions like this as *proof assumptions*.
+It is important to remember that proof assumptions exists, and to communicate them clearly to the reader or consumer of any proof you write with CBMC.

 Let's look again at [memory-safety.c](examples/simple/memory-safety.c)
 ```c
 #define SIZE 20